ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-nodes/running-cloud.md

 All state in this configuration is ephemeral, for persistence use docker-compose.

-1. Start rust-ceramic using the host network
+1. Start ceramic-one using the host network

 ```json
 docker run --network=host \